roobre/lockingcache/README.md

 ## Stability

+### Code

+I originally developed this cache as a part of a bigger REST API project, for which being able to concurrently serve from cache expensive requests was a requirement.
+I later saw that it could be interesting to use this caching mechanism for other project, so tcache was born and extracted out.

-I have developed this project as an spin-off of a bigger HTTP server which needed a cache like this.
-I do not consider this code to be stable or production-ready in any sense.
+While it is actively used by said project, it is for a hobby-like environment in which catastrophic failure or lack of performance are tolerated.
+I do not consider tcache to be stable or production-ready in any sense.

+### API

+Being early pre-alpha, I change the tcache API whenever I feel like it.
+I'm quite happy with its current shape, but there is absolutely no guarantee of this being its final form.

+## Implementing backends *(WIP)*

+The `tcache` package manages the complex and specific concurrency tricks to provide transactional access to cache entries.
+The task of storing data is delegated to implementations of `tcache.Storage`, which tend to be simple.

+> This section is a WIP and needs further expansion